dkang1630/RoboticsLabROSOpenCV/README.md

 # RoboticsLabROSOpenCV

 <h2>Description</h2>e
-During my time at UT Austin, I participated in porjects regarding OpenCV and ROS in the context of robotics.<br />
+During my time at UT Austin, I participated in projects regarding OpenCV and ROS in the context of robotics.<br />

 <h2>Languages and Utilities Used</h2>